Instax Mini 12 review

 If you have social media then you have probably seen Instax prints going around and know exactly what to expect.
 Instax photos are not perfect, they have their quirks and flaws, but if you want retro credit card-sized instant photo prints with typical Instax character, then the Instax Mini 12 is now the best and most affordable way to get them.

-Perfect not just for social media, but also for capturing memories and life unfolding around you in a simple, fun, and unique way.
-Not knowing how photos are going to turn out and watching them develop in front of you offers endless enjoyment, and the Instax Mini 12 is some of the most fun you can have with a camera this year.
+Not just perfect not just for social media, it's also ideal for capturing memories and life unfolding around you in a simple, fun and unique way.
+Not knowing how photos are going to turn out and watching them develop in front of you offers endless enjoyment, and the Instax Mini 12 is some of the most fun you can have with a camera.

 Gareth is a photographer based in London, working as a freelance photographer and videographer for the past several years, having the privilege to shoot for some household names.
 With work focusing on fashion, portrait and lifestyle content creation, he has developed a range of skills covering everything from editorial shoots to social media videos.
 Outside of work, he has a personal passion for travel and nature photography, with a devotion to sustainability and environmental causes.